michaelrsweet/mmd/README.md

 to install it in `/usr/local` along with a man page.

+## Changes in vCURRENT

+The following changes were made for vCURRENT

+- Fixed some Clang static analyzer warnings in `mmd.c`.

 ## Changes in v1.4

 The following changes were made for v1.4: